 The first thing you’ll need is the amazing ingredient that takes this dish from OK, to incredible superfood power fuel.
 According to Medical News Today, they are an “excellent source of omega-3 fatty acids, rich in antioxidants, and they provide fiber, iron, and calcium.”

-- ½ cup plain nonfat Greek yogurt or plain unsweetened vegan yogurt
+- ½ cup plain unsweetened vegan yogurt (or plain nonfat Greek yogurt if not vegan)

 - 1 cup unsweetened almond milk

 - 1 cup old fashioned oats (certified gluten free if necessary)